 - Number of Players: 2 to 10 players

-- Age Range that can play UNO: 7 Yeas and Above
+- Age Range that can play UNO: 7 Years and Above

 UNO Cards Deck

-Before 2018, UNO’s rule change there were total 108 cards in the deck.
+Before 2018, UNO’s rule changed there were a total of 108 cards in the deck.

 The deck consists of four suits (Red, Yellow, Green, and Blue).